 To date, no relevant data allow to recommend garlic use for secondary prevention or/and clinical improvement neither in patients with coronary heart disease nor peripheral arterial occlusive disease.

-Assessor's conclusion
+Assessor's conclusion on Antithrombotic effects/Cardiovascular morbidity and mortality

-There is no evidence of clinical benefit to support a well established use of garlic use in cardiovascular prevention.
-Data are insufficient to grant any well-established use indication.
+There is no evidence of clinical benefit to support a well-established use of garlic preparations in cardiovascular prevention.